mansuf/zippyshare-downloader/README.md

 # this will download all urls in urls.txt
 zippyshare-dl "urls.txt" --verbose

-# but you provided invalid path to your .txt file
+# But, if you provided invalid path to your .txt file
 # the app will see filename as url
 zippyshare-dl "not-exist-lol/urls.txt" --verbose

 # Output: zippyshare_downloader.errors.InvalidURL: "not-exist-lol/urls.txt" is not a zippyshare url

+# if you give --no-download option to the app
+# while using file containing zippyshare urls
+# the app will fetch all information stored in given file
+# without downloading it.

+# the output is json format
+zippyshare-dl "urls.txt" --no-download

+# Output: {"urls": [...]}

 ```